Aaron Beale

 Emerson Croft

-Originally from North Carolina, Emerson joined Student Craft as staff in the fall of 2021 after graduating from Berea with a B.A. in Biology.
+Emerson Croft, originally from North Carolina, joined Student Craft as staff after graduating from Berea with a B.A. in Biology.
 As a student working in the weaving studio they designed the Elements blankets, an explicitly non-gendered line of baby blankets inspired by their nonbinary identity and connection to nature.
-Their personal work uses multiple forms of media, including music, fibers, and writing, to explore the connections between social sciences, life sciences, and art.
+Their personal work uses several media, including music, fibers, and writing, to explore the connections between social sciences, life sciences, and art.